VIDGhana/VID230226/README.md

 An agile software delivery style has been chosen for the implementation of the group project, to make students familiar with modern agile development methodologies.

+# Tools
+* NVM for NodeJs Package Manager
+* Conda or Pip and virtualenv for Python Package Manager
+* Docker
+* POSTMAN
+* Browser as a client server
+* Git
+* AWS or GCP free tier account

-## This is an experimental course to introduce students early into software engineering principles.
+## This is an experimental course to introduce students early into software engineering principles with focus on both theory and practice.